willo1o/countdown_project/README.md

         - you can add them at the begginning of the javascript file in the texts[] array
 - the dates for the autofill
         - same as the previous one, at the beginnning of the js file, but in the dates[] array
+- the options in the html code, but look out, you mustn't change the value of the option, but the innerHTML of it.

 Enjoy it!